 Environmental services costs not funded from the revenues above and other miscellaneous revenues must be funded by a transfer from the General Fund.
 For fiscal year 2018, the transfer is projected to total \$3,359,924 as compared to the fiscal year 2018 original budget of \$3,291,798.
-For fiscal year 2019, the General Fund transfer is projected to be reduced to \$811,679 to fund only debt service costs for prior vehicle financings and a study of options for outsourcing of solid waste services.
-This reduction reflects the fee increase to transition the Environmental Services Fund to full self-sufficiency.
+For fiscal year 2019, the General Fund transfer is projected to be reduced to \$761,679 to fund only debt service costs for prior vehicle financings.
+This reduction reflects the recommended fee increase to transition the Environmental Services Fund to full self-sufficiency.